RichardLMY/learngit/readme.md

 ---

-Git is a distributedversion control system.
+Git is a distributed version control system.

-Git is a free software .
+Git is a free software distributed under GPL.